Finix-07/AI-Agent-Based-deep-research/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Future Enhancements
-- Add support for additional agents to handle more complex workflows.
+- Add support for additional models to handle more context and better workflows.
-- Implement caching for frequently queried topics.
 - Enhance the frontend UI for better user experience.
-- Integrate more APIs for diverse data sources.
+- Integrate more APIs for faster and diverse data sources collection.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

 ## Acknowledgments
 - **Tavily API** for enabling efficient web crawling.